CoherentLabs/GameUIComponents/tools/tests/README.md

 }
 ````

 All tests are wrapped in `describe`.
 Use the built in lifecycle hooks to do any setup before the tests or cleanup after it.
 Use individual describes if the tests require different environment that needs to be setup independently.
+For example if two tests define functions that have the same name, wrap them in describe because otherwise one will
+overwrite the other.

 Refer to the Jasmine and Karma documentations for more information on their APIs.